Hazelfire/thesis/index.md

 forall x, f(x) = x * (x + 1) / 2
 ```

-: Starting state of the prover {#lst:starting_state}
+: ITP Output: Starting state {#lst:starting_state}

-It should be noted that during any time during the process, the user may wish
+It should be noted that during any time during the process, the user may
-to attempt to prove a goal automatically.
-Most ITPs have the ability to
+wish to attempt to prove a goal automatically.
+Most ITPs have the ability
-automatically prove simple propositions, often by giving the `auto` command to
+to automatically prove simple propositions, often by giving the `auto`
-the prover.
-If this succeeds, then the user is done and the proposition is
+command to the prover.
+If this succeeds, then the user is done and the
-proven.
-Otherwise, the user must continue to explore proof options.
-We will assume
+proposition is proven.
+Otherwise, the user must continue to explore proof
-that the statement cannot be proven automatically.
+options.
+We will assume that the statement cannot be proven
+automatically.

-This particular proof is a very common beginners induction proof, so induction
+This particular proof is a very common beginners induction proof, so
-would be a good start to solving this.
-Entering the pseudocode in [@lst:induction_tactic] performs induction
+induction would be a good start to solving this.
+Entering the pseudocode
-on the variable x.
-To perform induction, we must prove the base case, and then
+in [@lst:induction_tactic] performs induction on the variable x.
+To
+perform induction, we must prove the base case, and then prove the
-prove the inductive case.
-The ITP will get you to prove them one at a time, starting
+inductive case.
+The ITP will ask to prove them one at a time,
-with the base case.
-After the command is executed, it will show the state in [@lst:induction_state].
+starting with the base case.
+After the command is executed, it will show
+the state in [@lst:induction_state].

+The state has now been split up into two subgoals.
+One for the base case
+and one for the induction case.
+All the tactics that we write will
+manipulate the first goal, but the ITP is indicating that there still is
+a second goal that needs to be proven after this first one.
+.
-This means that the theorem prover is asking you to prove the base case, that
+This means that the theorem prover is asking for a proof of the base
-is, that the statement is true when $x = 0$.
+case, that is, that the statement is true when $x = 0$.

 ```
 induction x